 For a unit that costs less than a few hundred dollars, the Levoit is an excellent choice for value.

-- “For years had issue’s with sinus/allergy especially upon waking.
-This unit in my bedroom at night has ended these issue’s all together” – 5 stars
+- “For years had issues with sinus/allergy especially upon waking.
+This unit in my bedroom at night has ended these issues altogether.”

-If there was a downside it’s that the filters need to be changed every six months, but at a cost of around $35 these air purifier filters are great value.
-Particularly when you consider that some of the filters for higher end models cost upward of $150!
+If there was a downside it’s that the filters need to be changed every six months, but at a cost of around $35 these air purifier filters are great value – particularly when you consider that some of the filters for higher end models cost upwards of $150!